Which is the best Mac for graphic design and layout?

-What is the best Mac for graphic design and layout?
-It’s a question many of our readers ask.
-Apple Mac OS X computers are especially useful for designers, and many creative professionals need to invest in the latest Mac hardware.
+Apple Mac OS X computers are especially useful for designers, and many creative professionals choose to regularly update to the latest Mac hardware.

-With this in mind we've created this guide to buying the right Mac for graphic design.
-In this article we take a look at what a computer requires to be truly great for working with professional design software, and the features you pay more for.
-We then look closely at the range of Mac computers available, and the custom built to order options available that make sense for designers.
+With this in mind we've created this guide to help you buy the right Mac for graphic design.
+Our buying advice guide explains the precise specs and features that a computer requires to be truly great for working with professional design software, and the features you pay more for.
+We then look closely at the range of Mac computers available, and the custom built-to-order options that make sense for designers.

-We also look at some of the accessories, software and services available that make sense for keen graphic design professionals.
+We also look at some of the accessories, software and services available that are suitable for keen graphic design professionals.

 Most graphic designers automatically veer towards the Mac OS X platform as a matter of course.
-Partly this is a result of Apple's graphic design heritage (Apple pretty much created the Desktop Publishing Market back in the 1985 with the original Apple Macintosh computer, combined with PageMaker and the first LaserWriter printer).
+Partly this is a result of Apple's graphic design heritage.
+(Apple pretty much created the desktop publishing market back in 1985 with the original Apple Macintosh computer, combined with PageMaker and the first LaserWriter printer.)

-But these days most designers work in a purely digital format, and will be using very different software to that created back in the 1980s.
-However, Apple is still the choice for designers thanks to its more comfortable Mac OS operating system, wide software support and lots of industry love.
+These days most designers work in a purely digital format, and will be using very different software to that created back in the 1980s.
+However, Apple is still the choice for designers thanks to its more comfortable Mac OS X operating system, wide software support and lots of industry love.

-Graphic design is a varied subject, ranging from Photoshop image editing through to illustration, interactive design, user interface development, animation, 3D design, video and up to full-blown 3D animation.
+Graphic design is a varied subject, ranging from Photoshop image editing through to illustration, interactive design, user interface development, animation, 3D design and video, all the way up to full-blown 3D animation.
 Many graphic designers do a bit of video and audio editing on the side.
-There's a lot of variety in what is done using graphic design for, and these different subjects have different computing skills.
+There's a lot of variety in graphic design, and these different subjects call for different computing skills, and different computing setups.

-Because it's a visual medium, a graphic designer is likely to want a big canvas (or display) to work on.
-The better and more detailed the display, the better the work is.
+Because it's a visual medium, a graphic designer is likely to want a big canvas (or rather screen) to work on.
+The better and more detailed the display, the better.
 So this naturally leads us towards the MacBook Pro with Retina Display, or the 27-inch iMac.
-Design work can also be processor and memory intensive, especially for 3D work, and file sizes for graphical work can be quite large.
-So the faster innards and larger storage in Apple's professional range will come in handy.
+Design work can also be processor- and memory-intensive, especially for 3D work, and file sizes for graphical work can be quite large.
+So for this kind of work, the faster innards and larger storage in Apple's professional range come in handy.

-The extremely high resolution of the MacBook Pro with Retina Display ensures that you can do high quality work on the move.
-We'd advise the 15-inch 2.4GHz with Retina Display model (£1,799) if you're a professional.
-It has a fast 2.4GHz Intel i7 processor, 8GB RAM, 256GB Flash storage, 1GB super fast GDDR5 RAM, and a discreet NVIDIA Graphics card.
-It'll blaze through most design task and the display will be amazing for detailed graphic and text work.
+The extremely high resolution of the MacBook Pro with Retina Display ensures that you can do high-quality work on the move.
+We'd recommend the 15-inch 2.2GHz with Retina Display model (£1,599) if you're a design professional.
+It has a fast 2.4GHz Intel i7 processor, 16GB RAM and 256GB Flash storage, and its Intel Iris Pro graphics setup is good for graphic design work.
+It'll blaze through most design tasks and the display will be amazing for detailed graphics and text work.

 See: Mac Storage reviews

 Print workers will find the power packed into the latest generation of Mac minis more than enough, and the small footprint will leave plenty of space on your desk for a huge monitor.
-We'd advise the 2.3GHz Intel i7 model (£679) with an 8GB RAM upgrade (+£80).
+We'd recommend the 2.3GHz quad-core Intel Core i7 model (£649) with an 8GB RAM upgrade (+£80).

-If you're really going all out on a professional display we recommend the NEC SpectraView Reference 271 (£1,859).
-It makes more sense to spend on the display not the Apple Mac.
+If you're really going all out on a professional display, we recommend the NEC Spectraview Reference 271 (£1,859).
+It makes more sense to spend on the display than on the Apple Mac.

-We understand that spending almost £2,000 on a display (as well as £700 on a Mac) may be a little much for some designers, so take a look at our display reviews to see if there's a model that suits you.
+We understand that spending almost £2,000 on a display (as well as £700 on a Mac) may be a little much for some designers, so take a look at our display reviews to see if there's a model that suits your budget.

 The iMac has a huge 27-inch IPS display that makes all the difference to a designer (as long as they're not bothered about the 'glossy' nature of the display).
 If you work in digital, web or video design then this is the Mac to get.

-We'd advise the 27-inch 2.9GHz model (£1,499) with 8GB RAM, 1TB Hard Drive, and the discreet NVIDIA graphics card.
-This offers plenty of power to the graphic designer plus lots of hard drive space and a huge display.
+We'd recommend the 27-inch 3.2GHz model (£1,449) with 8GB RAM, 1TB hard drive, and discrete nVidia GeForce GT 755M graphics card.
+This offers plenty of power for the graphic designer,plus lots of hard drive space and a huge display.

 Read more: iMac 27-inch review

 There are a range of great accessories for designers out there.
 A keen designer should investigate an upgraded mouse, and perhaps a trackball to prevent long-term RSI problems.
-And a really good designer will want to look into a tablet input.
+And a full-time designer may want to look into a tablet input.
 These are often made by Wacom and sometimes even integrate their own display.